 An addiction is something which has gone out of balance.
 It can stop you achieving the things in life that you want the most, particularly happiness and success.
-It can stop you getting from A to B. It can drive you nuts and at the same time you feel as if you have little control over the circumstances surrounding it.
-Even if you know it is an addiction, it doesn't mean it makes it any easier to deal with.
+It can stop you getting from A to B. It can drive you nuts and at the same time, you feel as if you have little control over the circumstances surrounding it.
+Even if you know it is an addiction, it doesn't make it any easier to deal with.

 Is addiction connected to being needy?

-Addictions or compulsive behaviour along with OCD, obsessive compulsive disorder are very difficult things to deal with.
-Personally I have struggled with addictions in a mild form.
+Addictions or compulsive behaviour along with OCD, obsessive-compulsive disorder are very difficult things to deal with.
+Personally, I have struggled with addictions in a mild form.
 Talking too much to my friends, having too many psychic readings from others and not relying on myself enough.
 Although being in touch with your spiritual nature can really help with neediness you still have to learn to trust you and your own decisions.
 Relying on other peoples' opinions too heavily can ultimately cause more confusion.
-However seeking the help of a professional counsellor who empowers you to take control of your own life is a very positive thing.
-I have experienced Inner Child Therapy and Hypnotherapy both were very helpful.
+However, seeking the help of a professional counsellor who empowers you to take control of your own life is a very positive thing.
+I have experienced both Inner Child Therapy and Hypnotherapy both were very helpful.